AMERICA'S STRATEGIC OPERATIONS

 The US uses dollar cycles – the US currency is weak for 10 years, then strong for six years – to tap foreign investment and the wealth of other countries.
 The beginning of the strong dollar's cycle corresponds with a regional crisis, which then collapses the regional economy, and investments go to the USA

 Introduction by Francesco Sisci

 This document, which general Qiao Liang has allowed us to publish, was delivered at the University of Defense, China’s top military school, where the general is in charge of the education curriculum for the officers.
 The speech therefore must have the endorsement of the leaders of the school and ultimately also of the president of the Military Commission, Mr. Xi Jinping.

 The document casts a light on China’s new strategic thinking.
 Beijing’s biggest challenge is not geopolitical but economic.
-This derives from a cold and cruel analysis of US behavior since 1944, the time of the Bretton Woods agreement, and more importantly since 1971, with the dollar decoupling from gold, and 1973, with the US imposing the use of the petro-dollar.
+This derives from a cold analysis of US behavior since 1944, the time of the Bretton Woods agreement, and more importantly since 1971, with the dollar decoupling from gold, and 1973, with the US imposing the use of the petro-dollar.